Frequently Asked Questions

 I lost my plots

 First: If you have a Pro license with cloud sync enabled, your plots may be recoverable from the cloud.
-Open stage·left and check if they appear after syncing.
+Open load·in and check if they appear after syncing.

-Free users: stage·left stores plots in your browser's local storage.
+Free users: load·in stores plots in your browser's local storage.
 Clearing your browser data (history, cookies, cached files) will delete them.
-This is why we recommend exporting important plots as GFS files (stage·left's native format) to your file system.
+This is why we recommend exporting important plots as GFS files (load·in's native format) to your file system.

 Prevention: Get in the habit of exporting a GFS backup of important plots.
 Files tab → Export As → GFS.
 Pro users get automatic cloud backup, so this is less of a concern.